wetling23/Public.ItGlue.PowerShellModule/README.md

 * From GitHub: Save `/bin/<version>/ItGlue/<files>` to your module directory

 # Behavior changes
+## 1.0.0.44
+* Added the following commands: Get-ItGlueLocation, Get-ItGlueManufacturer, Get-ItGlueModel, Out-ItGlueAsset, and Remove-ItGlueDeviceConfig
+* Updated how HTTP 429 is processed.
+Instead of trying indefintely, the cmdlets will exit with "Error" after 10 attempts (with one minute between each attempt).
+If you are being rate limited for 10 consecutive attempts, the daily limit (10k calls) has likely been reached.
 ## 1.0.0.32
 * New behavior in logging.
 Instead of only logging to the Windows event log, the module now defaults to host only.
 * The EventLogSource parameter is still available.
 If the provided source does not exist, the command will switch to host-only output.